Priority Inheritance with Backtracking for Iterative Multi-agent Path Finding: Introduction

 \section{Introduction}

-In systems using physical moving agents, it is essential to allow agents to reach their own destinations smoothly without collisions, by providing valid paths while minimizing excess travel time.
-This problem, known as \emph{Multi-agent Path Finding} (MAPF), is however computationally difficult due to the search space growing exponentially as the number of agents increases.
-MAPF is an important problem due to its applications in various domains, e.g., traffic control~\cite{dresner2008multiagent}, automated warehouse~\cite{wurman2008coordinating}, or airport surface operation~\cite{morris2016planning}, etc.
+In systems with multiple moving agents, valid paths must be provided to ensure that agents reach their destinations smoothly without any collisions, while minimizing excess travel time.
+This problem is embodied in \emph{Multi-Agent Path Finding (MAPF)}~\cite{stern2019definition}, which aims to find a set of collision-free paths on graphs.
+Currently, MAPF is receiving considerable attention because it is highly applicable in problems such as intersection management~\cite{dresner2008multiagent}, automated warehouse~\cite{wurman2008coordinating}, games~\cite{silver2005cooperative}, airport surface operation~\cite{morris2016planning}, and parking~\cite{okoso2019multi}.
+However, the optimization of this problem is known to be computationally intractable ~\cite{yu2013structure,ma2016multi,yu2015intractability,banfi2017intractability} because of the exponential growth of the search space as the number of agents increases.

-Previous research on MAPF focuses on solving a ``one-shot'' version of the problem, i.e., to make agents reach their goal from their initial position only once.
-In practical applications, such as conveying packages in a warehouse~\cite{ma2017lifelong}, MAPF must however be solved \emph{iteratively}.
-That is, whenever an agent reaches a goal, it receives a new one.
-This rules out any simple adaptation of offline and computationally-intensive optimal solutions due to prohibitive computations , and new goals typically appearing at runtime.
-Furthermore, centralized solutions being inherently problematic for systems with many agents due to scalability concerns, decoupled algorithms such as prioritized route planning are adequate, especially if fully decentralized.
-Decentralized solutions are highly attractive to multi-agent/robot systems for many reasons, including a higher potential for robustness and fault-tolerance, better scalability, and lower production cost~\cite{yan2013survey}.
-Finally, implementations without global communication are preferable since they provide better potential for scalability and concurrency.
+Prior research on MAPF primarily focuses on solving a “one-shot” version of the problem, where agents reach their respective goals from their initial positions only once.
+In practical applications such as conveying packages in a warehouse with hundreds or more robots~\cite{wurman2008coordinating}, MAPF must be solved \emph{online} and \emph{iteratively} on a \emph{lifelong} basis.
+That is, whenever an agent reaches a goal, it receives a new one, and the plan, a set of paths, is updated in real-time.
+Such scenarios rule out simple adaptations of offline and compute-intensive optimal approaches because, despite state-of-the-art optimal algorithms~\cite{lam2020new,li2021pairwise}, it is challenging to find solutions for a few hundred agents within a realistic timeframe.
+For this purpose, an attractive possibility is to design scalable sub-optimal algorithms that output plausible solutions within a predictable computational time, which also works in iterative situations.
+Such algorithms are also promising for real-time planning where deliberation time is limited because it enables iterative refinement for known MAPF solutions~\cite{okumura2021iterative}.